Sr. Vice President of Content and Distribution

-Brenda Brkusic is an Emmy Award-winning television producer and a seasoned television executive with over 10 years of experience in program development and production.
+Brenda Brkusic is an Emmy Award-winning television producer and a seasoned television executive with over 15 years of experience in program development and production.
 Brkusic is responsible for directing PBS SoCal’s development, production, and distribution of quality programs and series for national broadcast on public television.
 Previously, she was a producer for PBS SoCal’s Emmy Award-winning nightly news program and she also spearheaded a new TV channel for the station, and was the driving force behind the acquisition and development of thousands of programs and series.
-She has won 6 Emmy Awards, 2 CINE Golden Eagle Awards, 3 Telly Awards and Golden Mike Awards, and her work has been honored by US Congress and the European Parliament.
-Brkusic serves on the Television Academy’s L.A.
-Area Executive Committee and she is also a member of the Producers Guild of America.
+She has won 7 Emmy Awards, 3 CINE Golden Eagle Awards, 8 Telly Awards and 2 Golden Mike Awards, and her work has been honored by US Congress and the European Parliament.
+Brkusic is the LA Area Governor for the Television Academy’s Board of Governors and she also serves on the Television Academy’s L.A.
+Area Executive Committee and is a member of the Television Executives Peer Group.
+She is a member of the Producers Guild of America and a member of the Executive Committee for the National Educational Telecommunications Association.
 She earned her Bachelor of Fine Arts degree in Film and Television Production from Chapman University.

 Executive Producer, Arts and Cultural Programming